John Lynch (American football): 1994 season

 Lynch remained as a backup strong safety under head coach Sam Wyche in 1994.
-In Week 11, he collected a season-high four combined tackles in a 14–9 road loss to the Detroit Lions.
+In week 11, he collected a season-high four combined tackles in a 14–9 road loss to the Detroit Lions.

 Lynch finished his second professional season with 16 combined tackles in 16 games and no starts.

 1995 season

 Lynch competed against Barney Bussey to be the starting strong safety after it was left vacant by the departure of Marty Carter.
-Head coach Sam Wyche named Lynch the backup strong safety behind Barney Bussey to begin the regular season.
-During Week 6, Lynch recorded two combined tackles and made his first NFL interception during a 19–16 victory over the Cincinnati Bengals in Week 6.
+Head coach Sam Wyche named Lynch the backup strong safety behind Bussey to begin the regular season.
+During week 6, Lynch recorded two combined tackles and made his first NFL interception during a 19–16 victory over the Cincinnati Bengals in week 6.
 Lynch made his first career interception off a pass attempt by Bengals quarterback Jeff Blake, that was intended for wide receiver Darnay Scott, in the fourth quarter.
 In the next game against the Minnesota Vikings, Lynch earned the job as the starting strong safety and had his breakout performance during the 20–17 victory, collecting a season-high 11 combined tackles (six solo), deflecting two passes, and making two interceptions off of Vikings quarterback Warren Moon.
-His attributes his performance to knowing Vikings head coach Dennis Green's impulses from playing under him at Stanford and studying Moon's tendencies.
+He attributes his performance to knowing Vikings head coach Dennis Green's impulses from playing under him at Stanford and studying Moon's tendencies.
 Lynch remained the starting strong safety for the remainder of the season but was inactive for three games (Weeks 12–14) due to an injury.
 On December 27, 1995, the Buccaneers announced their decision to fire head coach Sam Wyche after they finished with a 7–9 record in 1995.

 Lynch finished the 1995 season with 38 combined tackles and three interceptions in nine games and six starts.